mb835/qa-ai-agent-v2/README.md

 **QA Thinking Engine** solves the "blank page" problem in software testing.
 It combines the power of **OpenAI (GPT-4)** with structured QA engineering principles.

-Instead of hours spent on manual writing, you provide a test intent and the engine transforms it into structured risk driven analysis, test scenarios, and Playwright ready automation skeletons.
+Instead of hours spent on manual writing, you provide a test intent, and the engine transforms it into structured risk driven analysis, test scenarios, and Playwright ready automation skeletons.

 ---

 ## ⚡ Why This Matters?